tmltsang/tmltsang.github.io/_posts/2024-11-25-backyard-chronicles.md

 : The main 'resource' in Guilty Gear.
 Can be spent on a variety of offensive and defensive options.
 Most actions consume 50% tension which is marked by a 'gear' icon on the bar.

 Round Count
-: Represented by the hearts above the healthbar, become grey and broken when a round is lost
+: Represented by the hearts above the health bar, become grey and broken when a round is lost

 ![ggstrive_system_text](../assets/img/ggstrive_system_text.png)
 _Source: Dustloop[^footnote-4]_